 If a participant on the team is not eligible, the application will be withdrawn.
 Please ensure that all applicants are eligible.

-Why must the Nominated Principal Applicant and Institution Paid associated with my application be NSERC eligible?
+Why must the Nominated Principal Applicant and Institution Paid associated with my application be NSERC eligible as well?

-If funded, NSERC and CIHR will administer their portion of the CHRP funding separately.
-Therefore, both the Nominated Principal Applicant and the Institution Paid must be eligible in order to meet both CIHR and NSERC’s relevant policies.
+If funded, CIHR and NSERC will administer their portion of the CHRP funding separately.
+Therefore, both the Nominated Principal Applicant and the Institution Paid must be eligible in order to meet CIHR and NSERC’s relevant policies.